HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Method:

 \subsection{Subtasks Composition and Real-world Deployment}

-To perform the full sequential task, we first train and evaluate the policies in simulation.
-Then, we compose the learned policies by first executing $\pi^{(1)}$ to obtain a terminal grasp state, followed by $\pi^{(2)}$ to complete the downstream objective while preserving the grasp.
+To perform the full task, we train the policies in simulation.
+Then, compose the learned policies by executing $\pi^{(1)}$ to obtain a terminal grasp state, followed by $\pi^{(2)}$ to complete the downstream objective while preserving the grasp.

 While policies are trained in simulation, directly executing them in the real world is difficult due to the sim-to-real gap.
 To enable safe and efficient real-world deployment, we therefore adopt a retrieval-based strategy built on a dataset of successful simulated rollouts.
 For the best-performing policy of each task in the real world, we collect $N$ trajectories under randomized initial object poses in the first grasping subtask, forming a dataset ${\mathcal{D}=\big\{\tau_k: k \in \{1, \ldots, N\} \big\}}$, where each trajectory ${\tau_k=\{(s_t^{(k)}, a_t^{(k)})\}_{t = 0}^T}$ corresponds to a collision-free execution in simulation.
 During real-world execution, we segment the first object to grasp using SAM2~\cite{ravi2024sam2} and estimate its 3D position ${\mathbf{p}^{\text{real}}\in\mathbb{R}^3}$ from fused point clouds captured by two camera views.
 We then retrieve the trajectory $\tau_{k^{*}}$ whose initial state best matches the observed pose: